"All-versus-nothing" proof of genuine tripartite steering and entanglement certification in the two-sided device-independent scenario: Introduction

 The above-mentioned partially device-independent scenario is related to the concept of EPR steering which was initially proposed by Schrödinger \cite{Schrdinger35}.
 Later, in 2007, Wiseman \textit{et al.} \cite{Wiseman7} formulated this phenomenon in terms of an operational task.
-In the bipartite scenario, EPR steering (or, quantum steering) implies the possibility of producing different sets of states at one party's (say, Bob) end by performing local quantum measurements of any two non-commuting observables on the other spatially separated party's (say, Alice) end.
-EPR steering is defined as the non-existence of local hidden state (LHS) models to describe the conditional states produced at Bob's side.
-Here the outcome statistics of one subsystem (which is being `steered', in the present case Bob's) are produced just from the local measurements on the other subsystem.
-In a partially device-independent scenario comprising many parties, genuine steering demonstrates the presence of genuine multipartite entanglement.
-Now, the question is: how to detect genuine steering in such scenarios?
+In the bipartite scenario, EPR steering (or, quantum steering) implies the possibility of producing a different sets of states at one party's (say, Bob) end by performing local quantum measurements of any two non-commuting observables on the other spatially separated party's (say, Alice) end.
+ERP steering is defined as the non-existence of local hidden state (LHS) models to describe the conditional states produced at Bob's side.
+Here, the outcome statistics of one subsystem (which is being `steered', in the present case Bob) are produced from the specific local measurements on other subsystem.
+Quantum steering is useful for semi-device-independent certification of all pure bipartite maximally entangled states \cite{Shrotriya21}, indefinite causal order \cite{Bavaresco2019} and incompatible measurements \cite{Quintino14,Uola14,sarkar2021}.
+In partially device-independent scenario comprising many parties, genuine steering (nonexistence of hybrid-local-hidden-state model) demonstrates the presence of genuine multipartite entanglement \cite{CSA+15,Gupta21,Guptas21}.
+Now the question is: how to detect genuine steering in such scenarios?